 The Tax Clinic provides low-income taxpayers with representation in federal and state tax controversies and educates individuals about their rights and responsibilities as U.S. taxpayers.

-Our services focus on:
+Our tax staff and volunteers focus on:

 - Providing legal representation to low-income taxpayers who have existing tax controversies with the Internal Revenue Service and, in certain instances, the North Carolina Department of Revenue

 - Providing tax assistance and education to individuals who speak English as a second language